vijay2181/jenkins-ci-pr-pipeline/README.md

 - in pom.xml add the nexus server details
 - before adding, we need to create two repos(release,snapshot) and add those repos urls in pom.xml
+- now we need to push those jar/war files to nexus repository
+- we need create two repositories(snapshots and releases) for a project to push artifacts to nexus when build is triggered
+- nexus authentication details should be placed in maven settings.xml

 ![image](https://github.com/vijay2181/jenkins-release-pipeline/assets/66196388/9932b1ca-de1d-4e19-862c-288d6ef18670)